 Sony Gaming Networks & Consumer Data Security Breach Litigation.
 The Firm served as a member of the Plaintiffs’ Steering Committee to obtain a precedential opinion denying-in-part Sony’s motion to dismiss claims involving the breach of Sony’s gaming network, leading to pending $15 million settlement.

 Trump University.
-Robbins Geller is currently serving as co-lead counsel in this class action alleging Donald J. Trump and his so-called “Trump University” bilked consumers to the tune of nearly $40,000 each by promising, but failing to deliver, Trump and his real estate secrets at an elite “university.”
+Robbins Geller is currently serving as co-lead counsel in two class action lawsuits alleging Donald J. Trump and his so-called “Trump University” bilked consumers to the tune of nearly $40,000 each by promising, but failing to deliver, Trump and his real estate secrets at an elite “university.”
 Judge Curiel of the Southern District of California has certified two class action lawsuits: a class of California, Florida and New York “students,” including subclasses of senior citizens in California and Florida ensnared in the fraud and a nationwide class for violations of the Racketeer Influenced and Corrupt Organizations Act (“RICO”).

 - Litigation Services